ingramcomputers/zabbix/APC/README.md

 # Template APC Smart-UPS SmartConnect

+This script is forked from: https://github.com/lestoilfante/zabbix-integrations/tree/master/APC
+* I am editing the instructions for clarity.
+* The template has been adjusted for longer timeouts
+* php-cli is needed to run php scripts

 ## Overview

 This Zabbix template collects information from the APC SmartConnect Cloud platform, including voltage, current, power, status, temperature, battery usage, and relevant events.